Gemstone Encyclopedia

 Ruby

 Rubies get their characteristic fire from the presence of chromium.
-They are sensual and burgeoning with fire.
+A stone full of life and sensuality.

 Corundum (ruby and sapphire) is relatively hard—9 on the Mohs scale.
 It is an excellent choice for rings and other jewelry subject to daily wear.